shaunwarman/shaunwarman.com/pages/_posts/2020-05-11-integrate-s3-and-cloudfront-into-nodejs-application.md

 ## Overview

-This guide helps integrate an Amazon S3 and Cloudfront CDN workflow into your nodejs application.
-If you need to setup s3 and cloudfront, see: [Setup AWS S3 and Cloudfront CDN](./setup-s3-and-cloudfront).
+This guide helps integrate an Amazon [S3][] and [Cloudfront][] CDN workflow into your nodejs application.
+If you need to setup s3 and cloudfront, please read: [Setup AWS S3 and Cloudfront CDN](./setup-s3-and-cloudfront).

 ## Table of Contents